-Training A Puppy To Get Accustomed To Wearing A Collar
+Training A Puppy To Get Comfortable Wearing A Collar

-Here are some easy tips and tricks to get your puppy collared with ease.
+Here are some easy tips and tricks to get your puppy wear collar with ease:

-- Try to get the collar around its neck before giving it food so that its hunger motivates it to abide by your rules.
+- Try to get the collar around its neck before giving it food so that its hunger motivates it to follow your rules.

-- Never laugh or try to quiet down the puppy when it’s whining, scratching at the collar, or doing other things to get rid of it.
+- Never try to quiet down the puppy when it’s whining, scratching at the collar, or doing other things to get rid of it.

-- Ignore its fuss-making activities and distract it with the help of food or toys or anything it likes best.
+- Ignore its fuss-making activities and distract it with food or toys or anything it likes.

 - Over a few days, keep trying to get the pup to wear the collar.
-Gradually, it will become used to it and will acknowledge its presence happily.
+Gradually, it will become used to it and will acknowledge its presence.

 - Make it a habit to offer it a treat whenever you attempt to get the collar on.

-- Before beginning collaring, make the puppy see, sniff, and feel the collar a few times so that it becomes familiar with the collar and acknowledges the fact that it is not there to harm it in any way.
+- Before beginning collaring, make the puppy see and sniff the collar a few times so that it becomes familiar with the collar and ensures it is not harmful.

-- Attach the leash with the collar when the puppy begins to feel comfortable about it.
+- Attach the leash to the collar when the puppy begins to feel comfortable about it.
 Leave the leash with the puppy and let it play around.

-Putting your puppy into a collar requires a lot of patience, consistency, and kindness.
-Try to be as polite with the puppy as possible, as any aggressive attitude from your side might frighten it.
+Putting a collar on your puppy requires a lot of patience, consistency, and kindness.
+Try to be as polite with the puppy as possible, and avoid an aggressive attitude.

 Types And Sizes Of Collars And Leashes

 The types and sizes of collars can vary from puppy to puppy.
 A lightweight and small collar would work best for a puppy.
-The collar should be small in size but large enough to cover the neck of the puppy.
+The collar should still be large enough to cover the neck of the puppy.
 However, make sure it’s not too loose or too tight.

-The standard collar size is almost 2-3 inches bigger than the neck of your puppy.
-Collars of this size keep your pups from suffocation and don’t get out of their heads.
+The standard collar size is 2-3 inches bigger than the neck of your puppy.
+Collars of this size keep your pups from suffocation while still not getting out of their heads.
 The most common type of collar is the flat collar.
-Almost every pet you see daily wears this type of collar.
+Almost every pet you see wears this type of collar.

 Other varieties include the dog harnesses, including back and front clip harness, martingale, headcollar, or prong collar.